outofcoffee/slack-gateway/README.md

 Runs as a server, and upon receipt of a message:

 * creates the given Slack channel if it doesn't exist
-* invites a list of users (or user groups) to the channel
+* ensures a list of users (or user groups) are in the channel (if not - invites them)
 * posts the message to the channel

 This removes the complexity of orchestrating many Slack API calls behind a simple endpoint.